 As is often the case in a small city, Dacula doesn't have a public transportation system that people use for their commute.

-The per capita income in Dacula in 2010 was $17,882, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $71,528 for a family of four.
-However, Dacula contains both very wealthy and poor people as well.
+The per capita income in Dacula in 2018 was $27,277, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $109,108 for a family of four.

 Dacula is an extremely ethnically-diverse city.
 The people who call Dacula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dacula residents report their race to be White, followed by Black or African-American.
 Dacula also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.72% of the city’s residents.
-Important ancestries of people in Dacula include English, Scots-Irish, Polish, and Italian.
+People of Hispanic or Latino origin account for 17.40% of the city’s residents.
+Important ancestries of people in Dacula include European, Irish, Romanian, German, and Italian.

 The most common language spoken in Dacula is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.